 Early Voting is for all eligible voters who wish to vote before Election Day.
 Early Voting starts twenty days prior to the Election and closes five (5) days before Election Day.
 All voters must present a TN or U.S. issued ID containing the voters name and photograph when voting at the polls, whether voting early or on Election Day.
 The exemptions are those voting by absentee, hospitalized, and in a licensed nursing home.
-Valid photo ID includes: a driver's license, U.S. Passport, TN Department of Safety and Homeland Security photo ID, photo ID issued by the Federal government or TN state government, such as an employee ID from the U.S. Department of Energy with your photo, U.S. Military photo ID, including a Veteran Identification Card, TN handgun carry permit card with your photo.
+Valid photo ID includes: a TN driver license, U.S. Passport, TN Department of Safety and Homeland Security photo ID, photo ID issued by the Federal government or TN state government, such as an employee ID from the U.S. Department of Energy with your photo, U.S. Military photo ID, including a Veteran Identification Card, TN handgun carry permit card with your photo.
 A college photo ID is not a valid ID for voting purposes.
 All Early Voting will be at the Election Commission Office located off South Willow Avenue at 705 County Services Dr.